Early-Onset Colorectal Cancer: Why Rates Are Rising in Adults Under 50

 Frequently Asked Questions

 For average-risk individuals without a family history of colorectal cancer or polyps, current guidelines recommend beginning screening at age 45.
 However, if you experience any concerning symptoms such as rectal bleeding, persistent changes in bowel habits, unexplained weight loss, or iron deficiency anemia at any age, you should seek medical evaluation promptly regardless of your age.
 A colonoscopy may be warranted based on symptoms even in young adults.
-About 75% of early-onset colorectal cancers occur in people with no identifiable risk factors.
+The majority of early-onset colorectal cancers occur in people with no identifiable risk factors beyond age.

 References